kadeesterline/stackoverflow-video-bot/README.md

 13. run `npm install`
 14. run `export GOOGLE_APPLICATION_CREDENTIALS=KEY_PATH` replacing 'KEY_PATH' with the path to where you saved your json keys.
 15. run `node .` to run the app

+## Usage

+To use the app, first follow the instructions for installation/set up.
+After running the `node .` command, you'll be greeted and prompted to provide a link to a stackoverflow question.
+After entering the stackoverflow question, you'll be prompted for a link to a youtube video to use as the background.
+After confirming that both links you entered are correct, the app will begin gathering the needed resources to make the video for you.
+Depending on the question thread and the video you want as your background, the whole process may take awhile.
+Example outputs will be coming soon!

 ## Contributing